fortrabbit/help/docs/private-composer-repos.md

 pre: add-auth.php
 ```

-Additionally, you need to set the `COMPOSER_HOME` env var and the env vars you use in the scriptin the dashboard:
+Additionally, you need to set the `COMPOSER_HOME` env var and the env vars you use in the script in the dashboard:

 ```yaml
 COMPOSER_HOME=/tmp/.composer